David Runciman: Writing

+Runciman's book Politics: Ideas in Profile explores what politics is, why do we need it and where is it heading.

 After a negative book review in The Guardian of Antifragility by Nassim Nicholas Taleb, Taleb referred to Runciman as the "second most stupid reviewer" of his works, arguing that Runciman had missed the concept of convexity, the theme of his book.
 "There are 607 references to convexity", Taleb wrote.